Skip to main content

 • Type: Dropdown

-Which blending operation to use for the decal's base color.
+Which blending operation to use from the Decal's Alpha channel.

 Alpha